aglee/AdventOfCode2017/Day XX/README.md

-# Notes on Advent of Code 2017, Day XX
+# Advent of Code 2017, Day XX